eBay/restcommander/README.md

 [REST Commander](http://www.restcommander.com): Parallel Async HTTP Client as a Service ![Travis status](https://api.travis-ci.org/eBay/restcommander.png?branch=master)
 ===========

 **Formerly known as REST Superman**.
-Please check detail instructions, screenshots, documentations, sample code and REST APIs  at [**www.restcommander.com**](http://www.restcommander.com) and its [**demo video**](http://www.youtube.com/watch?v=nMFhXxyE0EE).
-Check [related work review](http://www.ebaytechblog.com/2014/03/11/rest-commander-scalable-web-server-management-and-monitoring#relatedwork) and [simple concurrency and throttling design in Akka](http://www.ebaytechblog.com/2014/03/11/rest-commander-scalable-web-server-management-and-monitoring#akka) at [**eBay tech blog**](http://www.ebaytechblog.com/2014/03/11/rest-commander-scalable-web-server-management-and-monitoring).
+Please check detail instructions, screenshots, documentations, sample code, REST APIs, and demos  at [**www.restcommander.com**](http://www.restcommander.com) and its [**demo video**](http://www.youtube.com/watch?v=nMFhXxyE0EE).
+What's new?
+Check [related work review](http://www.ebaytechblog.com/2014/03/11/rest-commander-scalable-web-server-management-and-monitoring#relatedwork) on efficient HTTP clients and  [concurrency and throttling model in Akka](http://www.ebaytechblog.com/2014/03/11/rest-commander-scalable-web-server-management-and-monitoring#akka) at [**eBay tech blog**](http://www.ebaytechblog.com/2014/03/11/rest-commander-scalable-web-server-management-and-monitoring).

-Fast Parallel Async HTTP/REST/SOAP client as a service to monitor and manage 10,000 web servers.
+Rest Commander is a fast parallel async HTTP/REST/SOAP client as a service to monitor and manage 10,000s of web servers.
 Sends requests to 1000 servers with response aggregation in 10 seconds. or 10,000 servers in 50 seconds.

 [What and Why](#a_whatAndWhy) | [Highlights](#a_highlights) | [Performance](#a_performance) | [Run Instructions](#a_runInstructions)

 REST Commander has been **[ranked  8th](http://www.restcommander.com/public/images/superman-8th-github-trending.png)** out of 10 millions+ projects in Github trending in all languages on 01/21/2014 and 01/22/2014.
 It has been **[recommended](http://www.restcommander.com/public/images/oschina-recommend.png)** and listed in **[top 20](http://www.restcommander.com/public/images/superman-top-20-oschina.png)** trending out of 28K+ software in [oschina](http://www.oschina.net/p/restsuperman), the largest open source community in China.
+It has also been featured and front-paged at [InfoQ](http://www.infoq.com/cn/news/2014/03/ebay-released-rest-commander).

 ![Structure Overview](https://github.com/ebay/restcommander/raw/master/AgentMaster/public/images/workflow_v3.png)
 <a name="a_whatAndWhy"></a>